koserLeos/bind9/doc/arm/reference.rst

    to ``.`` then the EDNS option will not be added to the response.
 There is no default.

+   When reporting-agent-domain is set at the view or options levels named will log matching TXT of the prescribed form (_er.<typelist>.<domain>.<extended-rcode>._er.<reporting-agent-domain>.) to the dns-reporting-agent channel.

+   reporting-agent-domain can also be set at the zone level.

 .. namedconf:statement:: dnssec-must-be-secure
    :tags: deprecated
    :short: Defines hierarchies that must or may not be secure (signed and validated).